RayLin1230/RCOS-Cilium/documentation/progress.md

 sudo tar xzvfC cilium-linux-${CLI_ARCH}.tar.gz /usr/local/bin
 rm cilium-linux-${CLI_ARCH}.tar.gz{,.sha256sum}

-The document instructs me to install Kubectl and miniKube and provides me a link.
+The document instructs me to install Kubectl(9) and miniKube and provides me a link.
 I click on the link and follow the instructions.

 The document instructs me on how to set up the environment and I attempt to do so.